 - This was an eye-opener for my family.
 When I was putting the meals on the credit card, I had no idea how quickly this added up.

 - While I don’t get to eat out as much since our family decided to save money by cutting this back, it is a treat and I don’t have to see it on the credit card statement.

 - If you have $150 for the month, you can decide if it is spent on fewer more expensive meals or more, less expensive meals.

-Clothing – set aside money each month to buy clothes as needed for you and your family.
+Set aside money each month to buy clothes as needed for you and your family.

-- There may be no expenses some months, but by accumulating the money, you’ll be ready when you do need something.
+- There may be no expenses for some months, but by accumulating the money, you’ll be ready when you do need something.

-Pocket Money – my husband and I decided together how much we would each get per week.
+My husband and I decided together how much we would each get per week.
 Some call it allowance, but it sounds like we’re kids, so I changed the name!!